 Ralph Lauren steps down as CEO of Fashion Empire

 Larsson’s experience, as well his immense impact during his wildly successful career at H&M and Old Navy speak volumes to his intelligence, sensitivity to the current fashion trends, and the ability to create almost instant impact accordingly.
 Since the announcement of Larsson as the new of CEO of Ralph Lauren, RL stocks have gone up 14%, coming from a 5.3% (37% plummet in the past year) slump leading up to this announcement.
-Expectations are high, but it seems Stefan Larsson may be the perfect candidate.
+Expectations are high, but it seems with Stefan Larsson’s resume, he may be the perfect candidate for the job.